mobile View, to the German Version tap the flag

 • war ships fly the "White Ensign" (naval flag), a white flag often with an uninterrupted red St. George's-Cross and with the Union Jack in the upper staff quadrant of the flag,

-The BAT has in its flags the coat of arms resp. the shield of the coat of arms.
-The coat of arms shows antarctic motifs, ice, sparse vegetation, a ship and as shield-holder a penguin and the British Lion.
-The inscription is: "Research and Discovery".
-The Government Ensign is flown by vessels of the National Environmental Research Council when engaged in British Antarctic inspection work.
+The BAT uses the coat of arms or shield of the coat of arms – awarded in 1952 – in its flags.
+It shows Antarctic motifs, ice, sparse vegetation, a ship and, as shield holders, a penguin and the British lion.
+The coat of arms motto is "Research and Discovery".
+The government flag at sea, the "Blue Ensign", is flown by ships of the National Environment and Research Council when they visit British Antarctica on inspection cruises.

-The flag of the BAT-commissioner is a standard-design of older styling, for all Governors, Lieutenant-Governors, Commissioners, High-Commissioners and other administering government officials of that adminsitrative level, if no newer designs are in use.
-Within the wreath the respective badge or coat of arms is always positioned.
+The flag of the Commissioner of the BAT is a standard flag, of older design, for all Governors, Lieutenant-Governors, Commissioners, High Commissioners and other officials holding a corresponding office, provided that no newer design is used.
+Within the wreath is always placed the appropriate badge or coat of arms.

 Source: Die Welt der Flaggen, Flaggen und Wappen, Flaggen Wappen Hymnen